pallma-ai/pallma-guard/README.md

 Pallma-Guard is a security observability platform designed specifically for the era of AI agents and LLM-powered applications.
 As agents execute complex tasks, they create a new, dynamic attack surface vulnerable to threats like prompt injection, data leakage, and insecure tool usage.

 Pallma-Guard leverages **OpenTelemetry** to trace every step of an agent's decision-making process—its "chain-of-thought."
-These traces are then fed into purpose-built **open-source** ML models to detect, analyze, and block threats in real-time, giving you unprecedented visibility and control over your AI systems.
+These traces are then fed into our purpose-built **open-source** ML models to detect, analyze, and block threats in real-time, giving you unprecedented visibility and control over your AI systems.

 ## ✨ Key Features